Progressive Visual Prompt Learning with Contrastive Feature Re-formation: Introduction

-Besides the novel ProVP structure, we further address the generalization deterioration problem of prompt learning, (\eg, after training, the model capability of recognizing unseen classes significantly drops).
-To alleviate this, in this paper, we propose a new contrastive feature re-formation method to incorporate constraint on the prompted visual feature.
-As random initialized prompts may cause a large shift on pre-trained features, we maintain the generalization capability of the model via reformating the prompted output features under the guidance of the visual feature distribution in CLIP.
-Different from \cite{ProGrad}, our method retains the pre-trained knowledge in the \textit{feature space}, which is more flexible to hanle the downstream tasks with large domain gaps.
-The main contributions are summarized as follows: \begin{itemize} \item We investigate the visual prompts with CLIP and propose a novel progressive visual prompt (ProVP) structure.
-To the best of our knowledge, we are the first to demonstrate the effectiveness of visual prompts in V-L pre-trained models and show its superior performance over previous prompt-based methods in downstream tasks (Fig. Figure \ref{fig.B2NDiff}).
+The main contributions are summarized as follows: \begin{itemize} \item We investigate the utilization of visual prompts with CLIP and propose a novel Progressive Visual Prompt (ProVP) structure.
+To the best of our knowledge, we are the first to demonstrate the effectiveness of single-modal visual prompts in V-L pre-trained models, exhibiting superior performance over previous prompt-based methods in downstream tasks (Figure~\ref{fig.B2NDiff}).

-\item To alleviate generalization deterioration, we further propose a new contrastive feature re-formation, which prevents the serious deviation of the prompted visual feature from CLIP visual feature distribution.
-With designed feature constraint, our model can improve adaptation and generalization capability simultaneously.
+\item To alleviate the generalization deterioration problem in visual prompt learning, we propose a new contrastive feature re-formation method that prevents the significant deviation of prompted visual features from the CLIP visual feature distribution.
+With carefully designed feature constraints, our mo-del improves adaptation and generalization capabilities simultaneously.

-\item We evaluate our method on 11 image benchmark datasets and achieve 7/11 state-of-the-art (SOTA) results on both few-shot and base-to-novel settings.
+\item We evaluate our method on 11 image benchmark datasets and achieve 7 out of 11 state-of-the-art results in both few-shot and base-to-new settings.
 Notably, our method provides significant gains over text prompt counterparts on the datasets that have larger distribution shifts. \end{itemize}